numtide/mkdocs-numtide/docs/index.md

   - About the project: index.md

-This will determine which .md files in the docs folder are shown and where they appear in the header and sidebar navigation This example is taken from the active treefmt docs
+This will determine which .md files in the docs folder are shown and where they appear in the header and sidebar navigation This example is taken from the active treefmt docs:

+  `- About the project: introduction.md`

+  `- QuickStart:`

+      `- About: quickstart.md`

+      `- Installation: installation.md`

+      `- Configuration: treefmt-configuration.md`

+  `- Usage: usage.md`

+  `- Formatters: `

+      `- About: index-formatters.md`

+      `- Formatter Specification: formatters-spec.md`

+      `- Known Formatters: formatters.md`

+  `- FAQ: faq.md`

+  `- Contributing: contributing.md`

-### Copy custom Assets and stylesheets folders
+### 5. Copy custom Assets and stylesheets folders

-Copy custom Assets and stylesheets folders and contents (from this repo) into the docs folder
+Copy custom Assets and stylesheets folders and contents into the docs folder

-### Edit index.md file to be the landing docs page
+### 6. Edit index.md file to be the landing docs page

 mkDocs needs an index.md page so it needs to be included and should be your landing page

-### build your site locally to test
+### 7. build your site locally to test

 from terminal in root local repo folder run :
 `mkdocs serve`

 Point your browser to localhost:8000 and you should see the documentation

+### 8. setup github workflow for docs deployment

+Copy the deployMkDocs.yaml file to your .github/workflows folder

-### setup github repo pages in settings
+### 9. setup github repo pages in settings

 Goto repo settings/Pages and set the following: